intermine/im-docs/versioned_docs/version-5.0.0/intermine/upgrade.md

 * Configure the WHAT'S NEW section on the home page, adding the [project.news](../webapp/homepage/index#rssblog-feed) web property
 * Configure the CITE US section on the home page, updating the project.citation property with the publication URL
 * Configure any existing external oauth2 provider (as Google or Elixir) adding an authorised redirect URIs  pointing to BlueGenes /api/auth/oauth2callback endpoint.
 More instructions [here](../webapp/properties/oauth2#registering-your-application)
+* Update the blueGenesStart task defined in your MINE/webapp/build.gradle file adding the new envvar `environment("bluegenes-default-namespace", props.getProperty("webapp.path"))`
+See [biotestmine](https://github.com/intermine/biotestmine/blob/master/webapp/build.gradle#L146) for an example.
+We recommend to NOT use blueGenesStart task in production

 ## InterMine 4.3.1